Table of Contents

 - Vertical line (Perkins’ line): which defines the outer edge of the acetabulum.

-The acetabular roof angle should not exceed 30 degree.
+The acetabular roof angle should not exceed 30 degrees.
 Von Rosen’s lines: with the hips abducted 45° the femoral shafts s should point into the acetabula.

 Because DDH can be part of a syndrome, it is also important to rule out any medical or neuromuscular syndromes.